 Sharing using the cloud cuts down on costs and wasted time when presenting medical images in court.
 It also preserves evidence that may be needed for appeals or case review.

 Medical images are increasingly becoming an important part of the trial attorney’s arsenal.
 Ensuring their availability, authenticity and full fidelity can ensure the images are a compelling part of the trial attorney’s argument.
-The cloud can make the trial attorney’s life much easier ensuring chain of custody, availability and a clean way to display your medical images at trial.
+Using the cloud can make the trial attorney’s life much easier by helping to ensure chain of custody, availability and a clean way to display your medical images at trial.

-Whether you are using Horos today or not, Horos Cloud Storage accounts can provide the access, mobility, and storage needed to display images in a courtroom setting on demand.
-These accounts start at just $40 per month, providing the ability to access your images from anywhere, at anytime.
-Contact us today for more information.
-Just call +1-800-501-1537 or click here:
+Whether you are using Horos today or not, Horos Cloud Access can provide the access, mobility, and storage needed to display images in a courtroom setting on demand.
+Contact us today for more information, call +1-800-501-1537 or click here: